Belarusian Investigative Center: History

 The Belarusian Investigative Center was established in 2018.
 The team of the center left Belarus in 2021 amid a crackdown on media outlets and the arrest of journalists by Belarusian authorities.
 Following a search of the BIC studio in Minsk, most of the team relocated abroad.

 On June 29, 2021, the website of the BIC was blocked in Belarus.

 In October 2022, the Minsk city prosecutor's office designated the information products of the Belarusian Investigative Center, as well as logos featuring the abbreviation "BIC" and the words "Belarusian Investigative Center," as "extremist materials."

 In December 2022, the Belarusian Investigative Center joined the Global Investigative Journalism Network, and became a member center of the Organized Crime and Corruption Reporting Project.

 On September 15, 2023, the Belarusian Supreme Court designated the Belarusian Investigative Center as an "extremist organization."

 In late July 2024 it became known that several current and former BIC members were put on the wanted list.

+In 2026, the BIC was designated as an extremist group in Belarus.

+On April 2, 2026, in a show of the state-owned channel Capital TV, presenter Roman Protasevich leaked personal information on the founder of the Belarusian Investigative Center Stanislau Ivashkevich.
+Protasevich showed his private phone number and home address in Poland.
+As a result of that, YouTube blocked several state-owned channels.